wassgha/Y86Simulator/README.md

 ## Provided Demo Program
 ### While Loop
-The current demo program is a primitive while loop that increments a counter and writes it to a memory location.
-The demo program demonstrates primitive Y86 instructions such as `mrmovq`, `rrmovq`, `irmovq`, `addq` and `jmp`.
+The current demo program is a consists of the implementation of for loop that increments a counter and writes it to a memory location (0x7C) until the counter is equal to 5.
+The  program demonstrates most implemented Y86 instructions such as `mrmovq`, `rrmovq`, `irmovq`, `addq`, `jmp` and `jge` (conditional jump).
+The demo program also makes use of the `call`, return (`ret`) and `halt` instructions to demonstrate the memory stack implementation.
 The program is hard-coded in Simulation.java and is written to memory through byte arrays.

 ![Demo Program](http://i.imgur.com/6gQMYYb.png)